 Make sure your information is accurate and consistent on each directory, as this will help the search engine gain trust in the data provided.
 Setting up local listings is just one important part of growing your business.
 Check out 5 other important things new business owners forget to do.

 What businesses benefit most from local listings?

-All businesses have a lot to gain from building local listings, in terms of making important data easily accessible to customers, but the ones that benefit the most are businesses which service customers at their location (like a jewelry store or restaurant) or those that service customers within a radius (like a plumber or repairman).
+All businesses have a lot to gain from building local listings, in terms of making important data easily accessible to customers, but the ones that benefit the most are businesses that service customers at their location (like a jewelry store or restaurant) or those that service customers within a radius (like a plumber or repairman).